Open-Vocabulary DETR with Conditional Matching: Discussion of Object Proposals

 \section{Discussion of Object Proposals}

 In previous work ViLD~\cite{gu2021open}, class-agnostic object proposals are leveraged to transfer the knowledge from CLIP image encoder to the detector.
-As shown in Fig.~\ref{fig:appendix_proposal}~(a), ViLD first train a RPN network on \emph{base} classes to get $M$ pre-computed proposals.
+As shown in Fig.~\ref{fig:appendix_proposal}~(a), ViLD first trains a RPN network on \emph{base} classes to get $M$ pre-computed proposals.
 These object proposals may contain objects of \emph{novel} classes and are essential for training ViLD model.
-For these $M$ proposals, $M$ predicted region embeddings and the corresponding ground-truth embeddings are computed by a mask R-CNN detector and a CLIP image encoder respectively.
+For these $M$ proposals, $M$ predicted region embeddings and the corresponding ground-truth embeddings are computed by a Mask R-CNN detector and a CLIP image encoder respectively.
 Then, a knowledge distillation loss is applied for the predicted region embeddings and the ground-truth embeddings.

-Fig.~\ref{fig:appendix_proposal}~(b) shows that compared with ViLD, we leverage the object proposals in a different way.
-Since these object proposals are class-agnostic, they cannot be applied for DETR's matching algorithm.
+We follow the steps of ViLD, pre-training a detector with the \emph{base} classes to predict object proposals that may cover the \emph{novel} classes.
+The only difference is that we use different architectures (Def-DETR vs. the RPN network in ViLD).
+Despite of building upon different architectures, the generated object proposals have similar high top-300 averaged recall (AR@300) for \emph{novel} categories (48.3 for ViLD and 47.6 for ours).
+Fig.~\ref{fig:appendix_proposal}~(b) shows that compared with ViLD, we use the object proposals in a different way.
+Since these object proposals are class-agnostic, they cannot be applied on DETR's matching algorithm.
 In \methodname, we treat the image embeddings extracted by the object proposals as the conditional image query.
 The expected predictions of \methodname are the `matched' regions of an input image given a conditional image query.